 If you are used to the online transfers and online payment, why would you want to go back to archaic fund transfer options?
 The cost of sending money through traditional methods or the high street banks is much more expensive.

 Alternatives to Venmo for International Money Transfers

 There are multiple options to send money online internationally to your friends and family at low to zero fees.
-Some of the popular ones are Xoom, Remitly, Skrill, TransferWise, and Western Union.
+Some of the popular ones are Xoom, Remitly, Skrill, Wise, formerly know as TransferWise, and Western Union.
 It is imperative to compare the exchange rates, transfer fees, and speed of transfer offered by different providers before narrowing down on an option.
 Instead of visiting multiple sites to find the best deal, use CompareRemit, a free-to-use platform to compare the top money transfer companies side-by-side.

 Try our faster, enhanced mobile app for a better experience